 We created a unique, age-appropriate engineering design process specifically for preschoolers.
 By following its three steps—explore, create, improve—young children learn not only how to solve problems, but how to reflect on the process and improve their designs.

 Each Wee Engineer challenge connects to a typical “station” that is common in a preschool and/or PreK setting, for example, a water table or block area.

 3-Step engineering design process guides learning: Explore, Create, Improve.

-Educator and family resources bring engineering to life.
+Explore available educator and family resources that help bring engineering to life.